Cetis/intelligent-campus/udd/event.md

 String (255)

 ### Notes
-Where no weeks are given, the event is assumed to take place on all weeks within the period specified.
+Where no values for WEEKS and SPECIFIC_DATE are provided, the event is assumed to take place on all weeks within the period specified.